stanford-policylab/opp/py/data_readme_template.md

   well, when that also occurred
 - Provided longitude is lacking the negative sign, which we add (without which all points are in central China)
-- subject race is based on RACE in the raw data and passed through as raw_race
+- subject race is based on RACE in the raw data and passed through as raw_race;
+  data does not include Hispanic.
 - violation is a concatenation of `Violation Description X` where X is 1 to 9
 - type is based on `Violation Description 1`
 - 2015 and 2017 only have data for part of the year